-- independent valuations performed at periodic intervals by independent third-party valuation specialist; - the prices, rights, preferences and privileges of our convertible preferred shares; - current business conditions and projections; - our stage of development; - the likelihood of a liquidity event for the ordinary shares underlying these options, such as an initial public offering or sale of our company, given prevailing market conditions; - any adjustments necessary due to the lack of marketability of our ordinary shares; - the purchase of our preferred shares by third party investors in arms-length transactions; and - the market performance of comparable publicly traded companies.
+- independent valuations performed at periodic intervals by independent third-party valuation specialist; - our current business projections; - our stage of development; - the prices, rights, preferences and privileges of our convertible preferred shares; - current business conditions; - the likelihood of a liquidity event for the ordinary shares underlying these options, such as an initial public offering or sale of our company, given prevailing market conditions; - any adjustments necessary due to the lack of marketability of our ordinary shares; - the purchase of our preferred shares by third party investors in arms-length transactions; and - the market performance of comparable publicly traded companies.

 In the event of a qualified initial public offering, our preferred shares would convert into ordinary shares on a one-to-one basis, and accordingly would receive the same amount of proceeds per share as ordinary shares.
-In the case of a sale or liquidation of the Company, the preferred shares would receive their liquidation preferences and thereafter a fraction in the remaining proceeds with the ordinary shares on a pro-rata basis.
+In the case of a sale or liquidation of the Company, the preferred shares would receive their liquidation preferences and thereafter a fraction in the remaining proceeds with the ordinary shares on a prorata basis.
 Accordingly, we determined the fair value of our ordinary shares under two scenarios and then applied a weighted average of these values based on their relative probabilities in order to calculate the final per share value.

-- First, we determined value in an exit scenario due to a liquidity event, such as an initial public offering using the market approach and based on preliminary discussions with investment banks.
+- First, we determined value in an exit scenario due to a liquidity event, such as an initial public offering using the market approach and based on discussions with investment banks.
 In this scenario, all preferred shares, warrants to purchase Series A preferred shares and options to purchase our ordinary shares convert into, or are deemed to be exercised for, ordinary shares.
-The firm value is divided by the resulting number of shares to determine a per share value. - Second, we determined our value using a market approach, based on the backsolve method.
-The backsolve method involves assumptions for the time to liquidity, volatility, and risk free rate and then solving for the value of equity such that value for the most recent financing equals the amount paid.
-In order to estimate the value of our equity value, including both ordinary and preferred shares, we relied upon the share price of our Series E preferred shares determined in our private placements of shares of Series E preferred shares, or the Series E Rounds, which we believed to be the most indicative of our value.
+The firm value is divided by the resulting number of shares to determine a per share value. - Second, we determined value using the Probability Weighted Excepted Return Method, or PWERM.
+The PWERM is a scenario-based methodology that estimates the fair value of our ordinary shares based upon an analysis of future values for our company, assuming various outcomes.
+The ordinary share value is based on the probability-weighted present value of expected future investment returns considering each of the possible outcomes available, as well as the rights of each class of our outstanding capital stock.
+The weighted average enterprise value is then calculated by applying the unleveraged discounted cash flow approach.
+We believe that this is the most appropriate valuation method as it theoretically captures various future possible outcomes, including an initial public offering.